DrJohnMelville/Pdf/Docs/QuickStart/Display.md

 which must be supplied by conforming readers.
 Furthermore, PDF allows non-embedded fonts which must be mapped to system fonts, either by name, or using a FontFlags enum to pick an acceptable replacement font.

 Default font mapping can be specified using an implementation of IDefaultFontMapper.
-The canonicial, and currently only, implementation is WindowsDefaultFonts.
 IDefaultFontMapper is defined as:

 ````c#
 public interface IDefaultFontMapper